 Finding the intrinsic value of a stock involves analysing information related to the company's economic and financial situation.
 This process aims to figure out whether the stock price is over or undervalued by other investors (value investing is a great strategy to become acquainted with).

 As publicly traded companies are required to regularly publish reports, most of this data is readily available online.
-Individual companies usually have an investor section on their website and exchanges such as the ASX also have all the relevant announcements.
+Individual companies usually have an investor section on their website and exchanges such as the ASX or Nasdaq also have all the relevant announcements.

 The quarterly reports describe recent business activities and figures.
 The annual reports tend to have more extensive information about all aspects of the company and future growth strategies.
 The balance sheet and income statement should provide financial details such as cash flow and debts.